Peace Child International: Hawaii, 1999

 The first WYC, held in Hawaii in 1999, focused on establishing priorities for the new millennium for young people from all regions of the world, with the top worldwide priority being appropriate education.

 Morocco, 2003

 The second WYC was held in Casablanca, Morocco, with the themes of tolerance, solidarity, and the role of young people in sustainable development and the achievement of the Millennium Development Goals.
 Delegates to the conference also spent time participating in action projects organised by Moroccan NGOs in all provinces of the country.

 Scotland, 2005

 The Scottish WYC, held in Stirling in August 2005, explored young people's motivations to volunteer and had an overall theme of "young people working for a sustainable world community".
 As in the previous Congress, delegates spent three days working on a range of action projects throughout Scotland.

-Quebéc, 2008
+Quebec, 2008

 The fourth WYC was held in Quebec City in August 2008 under the name Regeneration 2008.
 The Congress celebrated the role of youth in achieving the Millennium Development Goals, youth empowerment, and the 'co-management' model of equal partnership between youth and elders.